dqvidqs/inproject/README.md

 # inproject
 Atliekami algoritmai:
 - Backpropagation
-- k - Nearest Neighbhours
+- k - Nearest Neighbhors
 - Linear Regression

 We have no idea what we are doing